quephird/nail-polish-bot/README.md

 #### Setting up a scheduled job

 I wanted my bot to tweet once per hour so I needed to figure out what to use for a job scheduler.
-Heroku does offer their scheduler[²](#scheduler) but I wanted to minimize the number of external dependencies or vendor-specific solutions.
+Heroku does offer their scheduler [²](#scheduler) but I wanted to minimize the number of external dependencies or vendor-specific solutions.
 I decided to go with `michaelklishin/quartzite` since that has worked pretty well in other projects I've been involved in.
 I just needed to create a job, a trigger with a simple cron expression (fir the purposes of testing once per minute), and a scheduler wired up to start in `-main`.
 Running `lein run`, I was able to see tweets being posted every minute from my bot!